lightly-ai/lightly/docs/source/docker/overview.rst

 * Configurable

-  * Use stopping conditions for the selection such as minimum distance between two samples
+  * Use stopping conditions for the selection strategy such as minimum distance between two samples

-  * Use various selection methods
+  * Use various selection strategies

   * Check for corrupt files and report them